Metadata Inspector

 ...

-inspect> show types implementing IDisposable
+inspector> show types implementing IDisposable

 -> Show types implementing IDisposable